 Fits 1981 to 1985 126 300SD.
 Removed from car with 190,000 miles.
 Rotors were replaced a few thousand miles ago.
 There is some surface rust that will need to be sanded off the front side of rotor but very usable with minimal wear.

-Note: These will fit the W123 as well but will give you a very stiff back end ride.
-Only use if you carry very heavy loads in the trunk.
+Note: These will fit the W123 as well and will increase stiffness of the back end ride.
+Great for carrying very heavy loads in the trunk.

 This video is not only going to show you how to remove and replace the “SNAP cap” style tumbler, but it also going to explain the theory of operation and how to avoid certain pitfalls when doing this job yourself.
 And YES, there are pitfalls.